-- A lot of work has already been done on quantification of the problem, as shown in chapter 2. - Although the exact outcomes of this work differ, it can be shown what the main issues and corresponding assumptions are that influence this outcome. - Improving insight in and understanding of some of these main issues, e.g. the relation between yield and demand and/or price, the relation between food consumption and food prices, will be challenging but is key to reducing the uncertainty in the outcomes. - Regardless of the exact outcomes, all reviewed work shows that indirect impacts of biofuel production are significant.
+- A lot of work has already been done on quantification of the problem, as shown in chapter 2. - Although the exact outcomes of this work differ, it can be shown what the main issues and corresponding assumptions are that influence this outcome.
+See also chapter 2. - Improving insight in and understanding of some of these main issues, e.g. the relation between yield and demand and/or price, the relation between food consumption and food prices, will be very challenging and it is very likely that uncertainty will remain. - Regardless of the exact outcomes, all reviewed work shows that indirect impacts of biofuel production are significant, see also chapter 2. - The RSB could start its approach on mitigation through two steps: - First: decide whether indirect impacts of biofuels should be mitigated by regulating the biofuel sector. - Second: if yes, use the lessons learned by reviewing the quantification initiatives in designing effective mitigation options.

-5.2 Mitigation of indirect impacts
+4.2 Mitigation of indirect impacts